The Colors of Ices: Measuring ice column density through photometry: JWST Filters with Ice

 The XCN feature, possibly assigned to OCN$^-$ \citep{Novozamsky2001}, is another possible significant contributor to the opacity in this band, with individual molecular opacity exceeding that of water but abundance expected to be much lower.
 We do not model the XCN feature primarily because of a lack of usable laboratory spectra.
 The only published opacity curves in OCDB \& LIDA come from photolysis-produced OCN$^-$ \citep{Novozamsky2001}, and the published measurements therefore include other molecular contaminants that may not be present in the ISM and that affect other bands' opacities; this means that including OCN$^-$ in the models cannot produce the observed colors in JWST bands.
 Additionally, as discussed in \S \ref{sec:colors466410}, the observed spectra of background stars behind local clouds do not exhibit the XCN feature; protostars do show OCN$^-$, but protostars have extremely red colors that render them inconsistent with the observed colors of backlight stars, so we are confident we are not observing a large population of protostars.
 There is some reason to expect the XCN feature to be a prominent component that may affect our measurements: the Galactic Center stars observed with ISO \& UKIRT have prominent absorption features with depth comparable to CO centered at 4.62\um \citep[see Appendix \ref{sec:isospectra};][]{Chiar2002}.
 However, \citet{Onaka2022} suggested that formation of OCN$^-$ requires photolysis by UV photons, which may limit this line to be in the vicinity of massive stars or accreting low-mass stars; in the Galactic center, the higher background UV field may supply these photons, but still the extent should be more limited than CO.

 \citet{Taillard2025} recently published laboratory measurements of CS$_2$ opacity.
 It overlaps with the F466N filter, but we have not included it in our modeling because no opacity tables were available.
-We expect CS$_2$ ice to be a minor constituent since sulfur is $\sim1.2$ orders of magnitude less abundant than CO, but we cannot exclude it definitively.
+We expect CS$_2$ ice to be a minor constituent since sulfur is more than an order of magnitude less abundant than CO, but we cannot exclude it definitively.